BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

   |JMSCorrelationID|hjb.core.jms.correlationId|
   +----------------+--------------------------+

-* The optional application-specific properties are mapped in the same way.
-They are additional parameters in the HTTP POST request when sending a message, and 'field-assignment' lines in a HTTP response.
+* Application-specific properties are mapped in the same way.
+They becomed additional parameters in the HTTP POST request when sending a message, and extra field names in a header section of the HJB message within a HTTP response.
+The field names are used as supplied by the application.
-  No special transformation is required of the application property names.

-* The Java type of the message attributes and properties is preserved by ensuring that the values are `HJB-encoded`_.
+* The Java type of the message standard headers and properties is preserved by making the values `HJB-encoded`_.

-* If a message attribute is encoded as the wrong type, it is ignored.
+* If a message attribute is encoded as the wrong type, HJB will ignore it.

-* When sending messages, HJB clients *must* put attribute values and application-specific properties in the HTTP POST request as HTTP form-encoded parameters whose values are `HJB-encoded`_.
+* When sending messages, HJB clients *must* put standard header and application-specific properties in the HTTP POST request as HTTP form-encoded parameters whose values are `HJB-encoded`_.
 HJB decodes the parameters, places them into a real JMS message, then sends it.

-* On receiving messages, the JMS message attributes, its optional properties and the mmessage body are all included in the response as text.
-The message attributes and properties are **not** mapped to HTTP response headers.
-The message attributes, properties and the actual returned message are organised in a simple textual format, as
+* On receiving messages, the JMS message attributes, its optional properties and the message body are all included in the response as text.
+Note that the message attributes and properties are **not** mapped to HTTP response headers.
+The message attributes, properties and the actual returned message are organised in a simple textual format, as follows:
-  follows:

   - The message is in two sections.
-The message attributes and properties form the first section of the output, the body of the message forms the other section.
+There is a header section, that contains the standard headers and application-specific properties, and a body section that contains the message body.
 The two sections are separated by a

     %<CR>

     where <CR> is the platform specific line separator.

-  - The message attributes and optional properties are placed on sequential lines.
+  - Each standard headers and application-specific property is placed on a separate line.
 Each line consists of

     name=value

-    where 'name' is the property/attribute name and 'value' is its value.
+    where 'name' is the header/property name and 'value' is its value.

   - The body of the message depends on the message type.
-These are described in section.
+These are described in following sections.

-* On receiving multiple messages, e.g., in the HTTP response of viewing a queue of messages, each message is returned in the same format as described above, with each one separated from the next by
+* On receiving multiple messages, e.g., in the HTTP response of viewing the messages currently held on a queue, each message is returned in the same format as described above, with each one separated from the next by

   %%<CR>